Makarios III: Makarios and the Cyprus problem (1964–1977)

 Relations between Nicosia and Athens were so bad that the colonels of the Greek junta, recognizing that they had Makarios in a perilous position, issued an ultimatum to him.
 They demanded that he purge his government of ministers who had been critical of the junta.
 Mass demonstrations proved that Makarios had the people behind him.
 In the end, however, Makarios bowed to Greek pressure and reshuffled the cabinet.

 Another element working against Makarios was the fact that most officers of the Cypriot National Guard were Greek regulars who supported the junta, and they embraced its desire to remove him from office and achieve some degree of enosis.
 The veteran Grivas also continued to be a threat to the archbishop.
 He remained powerful and to some extent was independent of the junta that had permitted his return to Cyprus.
 While the Greek colonels were at times prepared to make a deal with Turkey about Cyprus, Grivas was ferociously opposed to any arrangement that did not lead to complete enosis.

 In the spring of 1972, Makarios faced an attack from another quarter.
 The three bishops of the Church of Cyprus demanded that he resign as president, stating that his temporal duties violated canon law.
 Makarios foiled the three bishops and had them defrocked in the summer of 1973.
 Before choosing their replacements, he increased the number of bishops to five, thereby reducing the power of individual bishops.

 As time progressed Grivas' pursuit of enosis through guerrilla tactics with the use of the EOKA-B's paramilitary organisation failed to force Makarios to follow the policy of self-determination-union with Greece and led to a period of armed civil war in Cyprus among the Greek-Cypriot community.
-By the end of 1973 Makarios forces had won the civil struggle and Grivas was in a desperate position.
 In November 1973, Dimitrios Ioannidis, the hardliner nationalist brigadier, overthrew Georgios Papadopoulos (Greece's President since 1967) and established the Second Junta, with himself as the "invisible dictator".
-Grivas tried to contact the new regime in Greece in the end of 1973; but Ioannidis refused to give any immediate indication as to what his intentions in Cyprus were.
 On 27 January 1974, Grivas died of a heart attack, uncertain to the end of Ioannidis' plans.

 Meanwhile Makarios took advantage of Grivas' demise by granting an amnesty to the dead leader's followers.
 He hoped and believed that with Grivas gone, EOKA-B would disappear as a guerrilla force and could be politically tamed.
 Numerous EOKA-B members did actually accept the amnesty's terms, but this merely increased the hardliners' influence within the remainder of the movement.
 Ioannidis finally disclosed his aims: he imposed on the organisation a secret memorandum, by which EOKA-B would be committed to deposing Makarios.